 Some recent security incidents have led to roads being blocked or closed on safety grounds by local authorities.
 If this happens you should keep moving where it’s safe to do so, or stop and call 17 if it isn’t safe to proceed.
-You should be cautious around large crowds and follow the advice of local authorities.
+There is currently an overnight curfew from 7pm to 5:30am imposed on the RP1 through St Louis until further notice.
+You should be cautious around large crowds and follow the advice of the local authorities.

 UK health authorities have classified New Caledonia as having a risk of Zika virus transmission.
 For more information and advice, visit the National Travel Health Network and Centre website.

 Tropical cyclones may occur, particularly between mid-December and mid-March.
 See Natural Disasters

 There is a low threat from terrorism.
 See Terrorism

 Most visits to New Caledonia are trouble free.
 Crime levels are low but you should take normal precautions.

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.